composewell/streamly/docs/streamly-vs-async.md

 added on top.

 However, if you would like to just run only some concurrent portions of your program using streamly, you can do that too.
-Just use `runStream` if you want to run the stream without collecting the outputs of the concurrent actions or use `toList` if you want to convert the output stream into a list.
+Just use `drain` if you want to run the stream without collecting the outputs of the concurrent actions or use `toList` if you want to convert the output stream into a list.
 Other stream folding operations can also be used, see the docs for more details.